MatteoCarlone/PyGame_Robot_Sim/README.md

 Before start coding it was very useful to create a Flowchart to have clear ideas on the main actions that the robot has to do in its path inside the maze.

 ![FlowChart](https://user-images.githubusercontent.com/81308076/139292559-a076b5e5-06ac-4153-b2c1-8f0a6afffaa7.png)

+The idea of the `main()` function is to have an infinite loop to make the robot work continuously:

+* The First step is to look for the gold boxes, the robot behavior will be different if it is close to a gold box or to a silver token.

+* Second step, check if a silver token is in the robot's field of vision or not.

+* the Third step dependes by the second one:

+	* If the robot see a silver token, it will approach it in order to grab it.
+This control is made with the statement " if rot_y != -1 " because find_silver_token() returns -1 if no silver token are detected.

+	* If the robot doesn't see a silver token, it will drive straight ahead.

+* Fourth step, strictly related to the First, if the robot is close to a golden box, it will call the Rotation() function to turn counter-clockwise with respect to the path.

 Results
 ---------